-The PUCO reviewed Section 1333.61(D) and the Plain Dealer factors in its January 9, 2018 Order and found:
+The Commission reviewed Section 1333.61(D) and the Plain Dealer factors in its January 9, 2018 protective order and found:

-Applying the requirements that the information have independent economic value and be the subject of reasonable efforts to maintain its secrecy pursuant to Section 1333.61(D), as well as the six-factor test set forth by the Ohio Supreme Court, the attorney examiner finds the information subject to the motions for protective order constitute trade secrets and, therefore, their release is prohibited under state law. . . .
-It is, therefore, ORDERED, That the motions for protective order filed by Vadata be granted.
+Applying the requirements that the information have independent economic value and be the subject of reasonable efforts to maintain its secrecy pursuant to Section 1333.61(D), as well as the six-factor test set forth by the Ohio Supreme Court, the attorney examiner finds the information subject to the motions for protective order constitute trade secrets and, therefore, their release is prohibited under state law.

-The information redacted in the Joint Application, including the report attached as Appendix B, and related direct testimony of ADS witness Charles Daitch and OCC witness Michael Haugh, contain information regarding ADS's operational and financial data, actual and potential investment levels, electric use and pricing information, and employment figures and plans.
+(January 9, 2018 Protective Order, ¶ 11.)
+Based on this finding, the Commission granted the motions for protective order.
+(Id. ¶¶ 15-17.)
+The information redacted in the Joint Application, including the report attached as Appendix B thereto, and related direct testimony of ADS witness Charles Daitch and OCC witness Michael Haugh, contain information regarding ADS's operational and financial data, actual and potential investment levels, electric use and pricing information, and employment figures and plans.
 This information constitutes "business information" and "financial information" under Section 1333.61(D), and derives independent economic value from not being generally known to the public.
 Ohio courts routinely find that similar information constitutes trade secrets.
 See, e.g., Ohio Consumers' Counsel v.
 Pub.
 Util.
 Comm'n, 112 Ohio St.3d 362, 2009-Ohio-604, 904 N.E.2d 853, ¶ 28 (information about electricity use and pricing); Plain Dealer v.
-Ohio Dep't. of Ins., 80 Ohio St.3d 513, 1997-Ohio-75, 687 N.E.2d 661, ¶ 24 (investment information); Boehm v.
+Ohio Dep't. of Ins., 80 Ohio St.3d 513, 1997-Ohio-75, 687 N.E.2d

+661, ¶ 24 (investment information); Boehm v.
 Black Diamond Casino Events, LLC, 116 N.E.3d 704, 2018-Ohio-2379, at ¶¶ 5-6 (1st Dist.) (operational and financial data).

 ADS continues to take all reasonable precautions to guard the information's secrecy.
 Such steps include, without limitation, entering into confidentiality agreements with persons receiving this trade secret information, keeping such trade secret information inaccessible to the public, and protecting any trade secret information from public disclosure.
 Similarly, the value to ADS of keeping this information confidential, and the potential competitive advantage that ADS's competitors could obtain through this information, has not changed.
 As the Commission already found, this information is not known outside of ADS's business, and public disclosure of the confidential information could give competitors an advantage that would hinder ADS's ability to compete worldwide.
 The cloud-computing business is extremely competitive, and ADS's business interests would be harmed if any trade secret information is made public that could give its competitors an advantage or otherwise help ADS's competitors determine how ADS operates its data centers from a financial, energy, or logistical perspective.
 Consequently, an extension of the protective order is warranted because the information subject to that order continues to constitute trade secret information under Section 1333.61.

-Finally, the protection of trade secret information from public disclosure is consistent with the purposes of R.C.
-Title 49 because the PUCO has access to the information, but at the same time the information is protected from other competitors.
+Finally, the protection of trade secret information from public disclosure is consistent with the purposes of Title 49 of the Revised Code because the Commission has access to the information, but at the same time the information is protected from other competitors.
 Ohio Consumers' Counsel, 2009-Ohio-604, at ¶ 26 (recognizing the need to balance the Commission's duty to provide access to public records with its need to preserve confidential information for market participants).
-Thus, the continued protection of ADS's trade secret information will not impair the PUCO's regulatory responsibilities.
+Thus, the continued protection of ADS's trade secret information will not impair the Commission's regulatory responsibilities.
 The Ohio Supreme Court has previously upheld the Commission's decision to protect trade secrets under similar circumstances.
 Id.